713-224-5529

 A DWI conviction has a significant impact.
 The consequences can even bleed into your career if you’re licensed by the Texas State Board of Education (SBEC).
 Depending on the situation, you could be required to pay an administrative fee, have restrictions placed on your license, or even have your license suspended or revoked.

-Tyler Flood & Associates, Inc. accepts clients throughout the Houston area and surrounding communities including Bellaire, West University Place and Pasadena.
+[firm] accepts clients throughout the Houston area and surrounding communities including Bellaire, West University Place and Pasadena.

 Overview of Educators with DWI Charges in Texas